 The Point-of-Care Infusion Verification Profile supports the electronic transfer of infusion parameters from a Bedside Computer assisted Medication Administration (BCMA) system to an infusion pump.
 This capability will reduce errors by eliminating keystroke errors and by increasing the use of automatic dosage checking facilitated by the onboard drug libraries in “smart pump” systems.
 In addition to the reduction of medication administration errors, this integration may also increase caregiver productivity and provide more contextual information regarding infusion data.

-Electronic transfer of infusion information from a pump to a clinical information system once an infusion has started can be accomplished using the Communicate PCD Data [PCD-01] or Subscribe to PCD Data [PCD-02]) transactions of the IHE-PCD Device Enterprise Communication Profile, as well as the Communicate Infusion Event Data [PCD-10] transaction of the IHE-PCD Infusion Pump Event Communication profile.
+Electronic transfer of infusion information from a pump to a clinical information system once an infusion has started can be accomplished using the Communicate PCD Data [PCD-01] or Subscribe to PCD Data [PCD-02]) transactions of the IHE-PCD Device Enterprise Communication Profile, as well as the Communicate Infusion Event Data [PCD-10] transaction of the IHE-PCD Infusion Pump Event Communication Profile.

 The profile includes the following steps (note that the workflow supported by the BCMA application may not necessarily occur in the order specified):